 This gluten-free quinoa bread isn't just delicious-it's functional.
 It's a wholesome way to nourish your heart and gut with every bite-plus, it's easy to make, meal prep-friendly, and it stays fresh for up to 5 days.

 This Quinoa Bread recipe was inspired by my Lentil Bread and naturally sweetened Gluten-Free Vegan Banana Bread on my site.
+Try pairing it with my High-Protein Vegan Soup for a complete meal.

 Jump to:

-- ♥️ Psyllium Husk: A Natural Way to Improve Cholesterol
+- ❤️ Psyllium Husk: A Natural Way to Improve Cholesterol

 - 🩸Oat Flour in a Diabetic Diet